qthompsongit/assignment_pfm/README.md

 # assignment_2

+*NOTE, please correctly set up your environment before running or install the packages in this directory with

+pip install -r requirement.txt

 To run this project, please use one of the following commands in the assignment2 directory:

 You can/should run this file with either of the following commands: